ubc-library-rc/gis-georeferencing/content/project-setup.md

 <!-- *1*{: .circle .circle-purple}  -->
 ## Open the QGIS Project
 If you haven't already, [download QGIS](https://qgis.org/en/site/forusers/download.html).
 Revisit the Introduction of this workshop for instructions.
-You should also have downloaded **and unzipped** the workshop project folder.
-Inside you will see the historical map (vancouver-school-map-1975.tif), schools.geojson, shoreline.geojson, and a QGIS project file called gis-georeferencing.qgz.
+You should also have downloaded **and unzipped** the [workshop project folder](gis-georeferencing-workshop.zip).
+Inside you will see the historical map (`vancouver-school-map-1975.tif`), `schools.geojson`, `shoreline.geojson`, and a QGIS project file called `gis-georeferencing.qgz`.
 Double click the QGIS project to open it.

 Click <a href="https://ubc-library-rc.github.io/gis-intro-qgis/content/qgis-gui.html" target="_blank">here</a> for a review of the QGIS Graphical User Interface (GUI).